developer980/users-posts-list/README.md

 # About

-The model of a social network made with React.js that returns a list of users or posts by fetching them from an API.
+The model of a social network web app made with React.js that returns a list of users or posts by fetching them from an API.

 The lists can pe switched by using react redux.